athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 As you can see, we use the keywords `:deps`, `:paths` and `:aliases` and more to start to describe your project and the dependencies it requires.

+As we noted above, `deps.edn` is read in when you run `clj/clojure` and tells `clj/clojure` which dependencies are requires to run your project.

 ## Tools.Build

-This is the newest Clojure Tool.
-It's been in the works for a while and might be the simplest to understand conceptually:  It's a Clojure library with functions that do things like build a `jar`, `uberjar` etc.

-One distinction that's important to note is that `tools.build` is not the same as the `Clojure CLI` tool's `-T` switch.
-I am calling this out now because when `tools.build` was released the `Clojure CLI` was also enhanced to provide the `-T` switch.
-As one can imagine, this could be seen as confusing because of the similarity of their names.

-The best way that I can _currently_ explain the `-T` switch is by saying that it's meant to be another level of convenience provided by the `Clojure CLI`.
+`tools.build` is a Clojure library with functions for building clojure projects.
+For example, build a `jar` or `uberjar`.

+The way you would use `tools.build` is by writing a separate program inside your app which knows how to build your app.
+The convention is to create a `build.clj` file in the root of your project.
+Import `tools.build` and use the functions provides by `tools.build` to build your program.

-Regarding usage, it helps to first breakdown the main types of Clojure programs one might build into 3 sub categories:
+The 3 main types of Clojure programs one might build into 3 sub categories:

 - A `tool`
 - A `library`
 - An `app`

+When you run your `build.clj` file, you will use `Clojure CLI`'s `-T` switch.
+The `-T` switch is meant to run general clojure programs via the `Clojure CLI` and since `build.clj` is a separate program, distinct form the app you are writing, you would run it via the `-T` switch.

 You would use `-T` for Clojure programs that you want to run as a "tool".
 For example, [deps-new] is a Clojure library which creates new Clojure projects